Project Title: Urban Outdoor Education Day

 The Urban Outdoor Education Day was made possible with generous support and funding from the University of Toronto’s School of Cities.

 Working Group Members

 Jennifer Sparks (Graduate Representative) – PhD in Higher Education

 Project: Urban Outdoor Education Day

-I am a PhD candidate in the Department of Leadership, Higher & Adult Education at the Ontario Institute for Studies in Education (OISE), University of Toronto.
-My dissertation is focused on understanding family (parent) involvement in relation to student success in education.
-I am currently leading a study involving prospective and enrolled postsecondary students, parents of students and education professionals.
-One of the goals of my study is to collect data to describe family involvement behaviours and patterns in urban education settings versus rural.
-My current study is an extension of the research and community outreach I began last year in association with the Toronto District School Board to encourage first-generation students to apply to and succeed in post-secondary education in Ontario.
-My work was funded by the Ontario Ministry of Education’s Parents Reaching Out regional grant program.
+Jennifer is a PhD candidate in the Department of Leadership, Higher & Adult Education at the Ontario Institute for Studies in Education (OISE), University of Toronto.
+Her dissertation is focused on understanding family (parent) involvement in relation to student success in education.
+She is currently leading a study involving prospective and enrolled postsecondary students, parents of students and education professionals.
+One of the goals of her study is to collect data to describe family involvement behaviours and patterns in urban education settings versus rural.
+Her current study is an extension of the research and community outreach she began last year in association with the Toronto District School Board to encourage first-generation students to apply to and succeed in post-secondary education in Ontario.
+Jennifer's work was funded by the Ontario Ministry of Education’s Parents Reaching Out regional grant program.